Permify/go-role/README.md

 ### Adding Role

-Add role or roles to user according to the role names or ids:
+Add roles to user according to the role names or ids:

 ```go
 // add one role to user